y2737924daohegua/corber/pages/frameworks/extending.md

 #### Creating a custom framework.js for your own framework

-So long as `framework.js` implements the four hooks `validateBuild`, `validateServe`, `build`, and `serve`, corber is compatible with any framework you choose.
+So long as `framework.js` implements the four hooks `validateBuild`, `validateServe`, `build`, and `serve`, Corber is compatible with any framework you choose.

 #### Hard requirements

-For any corber app to work, your application's `rootURL` must not have a leading slash.
+For any Corber app to work, your application's `rootURL` must not have a leading slash.

 #### Usage with webpack

-corber should work with any webpack app.
+Corber should work with any webpack app.
 Reading the [React implementation](https://github.com/isleofcode/corber/tree/master/lib/frameworks/react) for an example.

 You may also want to use the `corber-webpack-plugin` for livereload.